Follow the development of the sand battery

 Photo: Susanne Kindblad

-Optimisation of the Sand Battrery heating unit
+Optimization of the Sand Battery heating unit

 March 8th 2024